 I find that Chihuahua and Cotija cheeses are the perfect topping ideas for sheet pan blackened tilapia Baja fish nachos.
 These might or might not be easily available where you are.
 If you can’t get Chihuahua, then I’d recommend Muenster or medium (not sharp) cheddar.
 As for the Cojitaa, you can sub goat cheese crumbles, feta or queso fresco.

 As this is one of the best sheet pan recipes for nachos, you can add any cheese you like.
 And since they’re nachos, well the more the merrier!
 A simple Mexican blend of cheese would work too.

 More Topping Ideas for Baked Loaded Nachos

 In addition to what we already have here, you might like to consider some chopped fresh avocado.
 Guacamole would work too.
-How about pitted black olives or chopped scallions too?
-This is going to be one of the best sheet pan recipes you have tried anyway, so why not go all out and add extra toppings?
+Some of you might like some hot sauce on it!
+How about pitted black olives, chopped cherry tomatoes or chopped scallions too?
+This is going to be one of the best fish tacos recipes you have tried anyway, so why not go all out and add extra toppings?